jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ```

 Wercker application, therefore, has to have these two pipelines in its workflow.
 By default, a build pipeline should already be created in the workflow.
 Let's add the deploy pipeline to the workflow.
-Start by selecting the "Add a new pipeline" button.
-In the name field enter `deploy-production`.
+Begin by selecting the Wercker Workflows tab.
+Select the "Add a new pipeline" button.
+In the name field, of the dialog, enter `deploy-production`.
 For `YML Pipeline name` enter `deploy`.
-Leave the Hook type in the default setting.
+Use the Hook type default setting.

   * __Name__: deploy-production
   * __YML Pipeline name__: deploy
   * __Hook type__: Use default setting

-There should now be two piplines in list of pipelines; build and deploy-production.
-Next task is to add the new pipeline, `deploy-production` to the workflow.
-Select the `+` button associated with to the build pipeline in the existing workflow.
+There should now be two piplines in the list of pipelines; build and deploy-production.
+Next task is to add the new pipeline, `deploy-production`, to the workflow.
+Select the `+` button associated with the build pipeline in the existing workflow.
 In the Execute pipeline drop-down list, select deploy-production.
-Then add this pipeline.
+Then, add this pipeline.

 <p align="center">
   <img src="/images/wercker/add_deploy_pipeline.jpg" alt="Add deploy pipeline" />
 </p>

-The workflow now has build and deploy pipelines that correspond with the build and deploy pipelines in the wercker.yml file that will be created.
+The workflow now has build and deploy pipelines that correspond with the build and deploy pipelines in the wercker.yml file.
+Note that the wercker.yml file will be created shortly.

 <p align="center">
   <img src="/images/wercker/pipeline_success.jpg" alt="Successful pipeline" />